 Ryan T. Higgins is a New York Times Bestselling author/illustrator residing in Southern Maine.
-He lives with his three dogs, two cats, one gecko, one tortoise, one son, one daughter, and one wife.
+He lives with his two dogs, two cats, one gecko, one tortoise, one son, one daughter, and one wife.
 As a child, he lived on a diet of cartoons, cheese sandwiches, and climbing trees.
 At the age of four he decided to become a cartoonist and he’s been making his own cartoons ever since.

 Ryan T. Higgins grew up reading comics and exploring the woods beside his house.
 When he was assigned book reports in school, he did reports on Calvin and Hobbes.
 Ryan has always wanted to be a cartoonist, but he went to college to be an ecologist.
 If he couldn’t get a job making cartoons, Ryan’s plan was to live in the woods studying grizzly bears and writing stories about it.
 Ryan’s wife, Joanna, is very glad the kids’ book thing worked out because making books for kids is generally safer than living with grizzly bears.